Zareel/PPT-Web-Development-Assignments/assignmentQuestions09/readme.md

 # Q.2 Explain useState Hook & what can you achieve with it?

 Ans: useState() hook allows us to track state in functional component.
-State generally refers to data or properties that need to be tracking in an application
+State generally refers to data or properties that need to be tracked in an application
 To use the useState() hook, we first need to import it into our component

 ```jsx